simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1OOfcVMDVMU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Bert Cornillie - Latin Influence on The Languages of Europe and The Pace of Syntactic Elaboration

+In another life, where I would have studied Romance languages at KU Leuven, I probably would have taken Cornillie's classes.
+I really enjoyed this talk about a case study, *threaten to fall* (and cognates in other Western-European languages) construction that previously was argued to arise from contact with French, but which Cornillie gracefully shows to have come from Latin.
+Which Latin?
+Exactly, that is what a large chunk of this talk is about.
+Don't want to spoil it for you.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lhnB5MwMb4k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Karen Lahousse - Word Order In French, Spanish and Italian: Syntax, Information Structure and Grammaticalisation